 The Scarborough Public Library was first organized in 1899, and for many years maintained a modest collection of books in a one-room building which was open for four hours only on Friday afternoons.
-In contrast, the present Library, completed in 1990, serves a rapidly growing community of approximately 19,500 inhabitants, with public access 55 hours weekly, circulating 209,407 items last year.
+In contrast, the present Library, completed in 1990, serves a rapidly growing community of approximately 21,000 inhabitants, with public access 54 hours weekly, circulating 166,252 physical items last year.
 An additional 64,841 titles were downloaded.
 The local collection contains 80,217 print, audio, and video materials, in physical and electronic formats with additional titles available through our consortium.

-While the Library is a private, non-profit, 501(c)(3), corporation with its own Board of Trustees, 91 percent of its operating budget is funded by the Town of Scarborough.
+While the Library is a private, non-profit, 501(c)(3), corporation with its own Board of Trustees, 92 percent of its operating budget is typically funded by the Town of Scarborough.
 In FY22 COVID’s impact reduced the municipal budget support to 78%.
 The gap is filled by COVID relief funds through the federal Payroll Protection Program.
-The balance is provided internally through fines, fees, income from fundraising and investment income.
-The total budget for 2015-2016 is $1,067,728.
+The balance is provided internally through fees, income from fundraising and investment income.
+The total budget for 2021-2022 is $1,364,968.
 The Library participates in the Town's annual budget process in essentially the same manner as a Town department.

 The governing Board of the Scarborough Public Library consists of twelve members chosen from the community, a member of the Town Council appointed by the Council and a representative of the Friends of the Library, making a total of fourteen Trustees.
 All Trustees will demonstrate a commitment to the Library as a vital resource to the community, and some may be selected for a particular expertise or background.

 The officers of the Corporation are a president, a vice-president, a secretary and a treasurer, and they form the nucleus of the Executive Committee.